-Malnutrition in cancer has a very high prevalence: 15% to 40% of tumours associated with malnutrition at diagnosis and more than 80% when the disease is at an advanced stage.
+Malnutrition in cancer has a very high prevalence, with 15-40% of tumors associated with malnutrition at the time of diagnosis and more than 80% when the disease is advanced.

-For all these reasons, nutrition is the cornerstone of the cancer patient and it is essential to ensure correct nutritional status as an important part of the treatment.
+For all this, nutrition is a fundamental pillar in the cancer patient and it is necessary to ensure good nutritional status as an important part of the treatment.

-During cancer hypercatabolism exists when both calorie and protein requirements are raised.
+In cancer there is hypercatabolism with both calorie and protein requirements being increased.

 “In accordance with article 15 of the Spanish Law on Guarantees and Rational Use of Medicines and Healthcare products, the information set out in the following sections is aimed for healthcare professionals who carry out their activities in Spain and are subject to Spanish law.”